Global Campus of Human Rights EU-UN Fellowship Programme 2021 – Autumn Session

-The Fellowship will start on Monday, 24 August 2020 and will end on Friday, 18 December 2020.
-The placement offices will be the European Union Delegations in Geneva and New York (one fellow for each office for the entire duration of the programme) where the fellows will assist the delegation in following the United Nations Human Rights Council and United Nations General Assembly and related bodies dealing with human rights.
+The Fellowship will start on Monday, 30 August 2021 and will end on Thursday, 23 December 2021.
+The placement office will be the European Union Delegation in Geneva and New York (one fellow for each office for the entire duration of the programme) where the fellow will assist the delegation in following the United Nations Human Rights Council and United Nations General Assembly and related bodies dealing with human rights.

-The fellows will perform tasks as set out by their supervisors.
+The fellow will perform tasks as set out by his/her supervisor.